cotes2020/jekyll-theme-chirpy/_posts/2024-10-29-score-functions.md

 Where $i$ runs from $1, 2, 3$ making the total dimensionality of the system 4-dimensional (1 time coordinate + 3 spatial coordinates).

 A *mapping* is probably the best way to describe a field.
 Why?
 Because in some cases, it is literally a map.
 Consider the case where $\phi$ represents the temperature along the surface of the earth at a particular point in time.
-We can set $t = c$ and $X^3 = 0$ to indicate that we have frozen time at some instant of time at an elevation of zero.
+We can set $t = 0$ and $X^3 = 0$ to indicate that we have frozen time at some instant of time at an elevation of zero.
 If we were to plot this scalar field along all $[X^1, X^2] \in \mathbb R^2$, it might look something like this:

 ![Weather map courtesy of National Weather Service (https://www.weather.gov/forecastmaps/)](assets/img/custom/weather_map.png)